hackerb9/mktrans/README.md

 ### About -S (Supress antialiasing completely)

 Similar to -s, but does not antialias at all.
 Useful with with -p, below.
+See an example of why you'd use -S in [astrolabe.md](astrolabe.md).

 ### About -p *x*,*y*